google-research/google-research/universal_embedding_challenge/README.md

 - [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/pdf/2010.11929.pdf).
 - [Training data-efficient image transformers & distillation through attention](https://arxiv.org/pdf/2012.12877.pdf).

-Following the above ideas, we also add a 64 projection layer on top of the Vision Transformer base model as the final embedding.
+Following the above ideas, we also add a 64 projection layer on top of the Vision Transformer base model as the final embedding, since the competition requires embeddings of at most 64 dimensions.
 Please find more details in [image_classification.py](https://github.com/google-research/google-research/blob/master/universal_embedding_challenge/image_classification.py).

 To use the code, please firstly install the prerequisites